 Use Cases

-This section – currently in beta version – offers digital resources and tools systematising empirical evidence and primary research materials about copyright law and its effects, with a view to enabling evidence-based policy making and public debate.
+This section offers digital resources and tools systematising empirical evidence and primary research materials about copyright law and its effects, with a view to enabling evidence-based policy making and public debate.
 From 2021, we will be publishing 21 short articles by copyright experts addressing broad research questions using the Evidence Wiki and the Evidence Viz tool.

 EU Copyright Reform